 Sitting by a campfire on Central Island, listening to the soft lap of water on the shore as the sunset gives way to a stunning starscape overhead is the best way to spend a night.

 Getting to Lake Turkana

-The east and west shores of Lake Turkana are accessed separately and are physically separated by the immense uncrossable Suguta Valley south of the lake.
+Lake Turkana’s east and west shores are accessed separately and are physically separated by the immense uncrossable Suguta Valley south of the lake.
 The east shore is accessed via Marsabit and Maralal with Loiyangalani, a small oasis town, as the central point.
-The west shore can be approached via Kitale with Lowdar, as the central point of access.
+The west shore can be approached via Kitale with Lowdar as the central point of access.

 There are airstrips on the east and west shores for chartered flights.
 The flights provide breath-taking panoramas of the Suguta Valley and offer a birds-eye view of the lake itself.
 Lake Turkana is one of the most remote destinations in Kenya, but one that recompenses the bold adventurer with opulent rewards.
 It should be visited as part of a professionally organized safari.

 There are very few distinct roads around the lake.
 One can explore the lakeshore on foot but carry plenty of clean water and have a proficient sense of direction.
 The best way to explore the lake is by using boats available for hire in the villages along the shores.
 A local guide is advisable.